Regiosen2/Regiosen2.github.io/index.md

 <p>This project was made to support local schools with physics education for middleschoolers.
 I worked in this project with 3 other people using the Phaser framework.
 The objective was to teach the player
 to solve physics problems intuitively, thus reducing the anxiety that numbers may cause on kids learning the subject.</p>
 <p>A short story was also included in the game to retain the attention of kids who might otherwise abandon the game before finishing it.</p>
-<p>The game is only in Spanish, given that that was the target audience native language.</p>
+<p>The game is only in Spanish, given that that was the target audience's native language.</p>

 # Robot Artist